On the metric mean dimensions of saturated sets: The applications of main results

-In the present subsection, we establish a connection between the concepts of metric mean dimension and mean Li-Yorke chaos within the context of infinite entropy.
-We provide a quantitative description of the chaotic behavior exhibited by infinite entropy systems.
-Specifically, we demonstrate that the packing and upper capacity metric mean dimensions of the set of mean Li-Yorke pairs are equal to twice the metric mean dimension of the phase space, as stated in Theorem \ref {thm 4.2}.
+In this subsection, we provide a quantitative result involving the chaotic behavior of infinite entropy systems.
+Specifically, we prove that the (packing/upper capacity) metric mean dimension of the set of mean Li-Yorke pairs is equal to twice the metric mean dimension of the phase space.